 Camp 4: Meant to be a showcase, pre-release detention area for 175 or so of the most cooperative, least dangerous captives, it was designed to resemble a traditional prisoner-of-war lockup.
 It has 10-cot bunkhouses, communal showers and toilets and a common outdoor eating area with picnic tables where captives could pray together.
 Commanders also added exercise bicycles and let play pickup soccer beneath a watchtower in "The Big Sky Camp," as captives called it for its open-air spaces.
 In May 2006, it was the scene of what guards described as a foiled uprising in May 2006 but later had a classroom with desks and leg shackles for Arabic, Pashto and art classes as well as a satellite TV trailer.
 The military emptied the camps in January 2011 for repairs but by Sept.
 11, 2011 it was out of service -- a vacant, rusting compound used by the BBC to broadcast a two-hour program back to Britain.
 By then, President Barack Obama's Jan.
 11, 2009 closure order, complete with his sweeping signature, could be plainly seen fading on detainee bulletin boards where guards had hung it soon after the commander in chief signed it.
 Opened: February 2003.
 Current detainee population: Zero.

 Camp 5: A maximum-security building modeled after a state prison in Bunker Hill, Ind., the $17 million building and adjacent disciplinary block can house 124 captives monitored by guards using closed-circuit cameras and a central locking system.
 The main building has special interrogation cells, outfitted with faux Persian carpets, blue velour reclining chairs with an ankle shackle point, monitors, panic buttons and open-air, cage-like recreation areas.
 It has in the past housed 100 prisoners considered of greatest intelligence value, each in a single cell with toilet and fixed sleeping shelf under constant monitor by guards who peer through their windows.
-A top tier block in the building is being used as a "Convicts Corridor" to segregate two captives who've been convicted of war crimes at a Military Commission.
+A top tier block in the building is being used as a "Convicts Corridor" to segregate Ali Hamza al Bahlul, the only prisoner who has been convicted of war crimes at a Military Commission and received a sentence.
 Each detainee gets his meals slid through a slot in the metal door, and can exercise in a chain-link fence encircled recreation yard.
 In the summer of 2011, at least one prisoner smeared his excrement in his cell ventilation shafts, sending a stench through the structure that sickened both captives and guards.
 Commanders claimed it ended some months later due to peer pressure.
-By 2013, the military had designated Delta Block as a communal lockup, according to attorneys, where captives on the 10-cell corridor were allowed to mix and mingle rather than be locked inside their cells.
+Starting in 2013, the military used Delta Block as a communal lockup, keeping captives on a 10-cell corridor but allowed to mix and mingle rather than be locked inside their cells.
 Guards watched from the outside, while captives had access to a small kitchen, recreation yard and satellite TV room.
 In September 2013, the chief of the guard force, Col. John Bogdan, said the prison was also using Bravo Block for captives "on discipline status."
 Opened: May 2004.
-Current captive population: About 65.
+Current captive population: About 55.

 Camp 5 Echo: The prison's disciplinary block, this 24-unit boxcar-style lockup within Camp 5 has steel plates rather than metal mesh welded between cells in conditions captives and their lawyers likened to abusive isolation.
 It was built in November 2007 at a cost of $690,000, according to Navy Cmdr.
 Tamsen Reese, who as prison spokeswoman in late 2011 released the first-ever photo of the segregation site, at right.
 It is not shown to reporters invited to the remote Navy base for prison camps tours that boast a safe, humane and transparent approach to U.S. military detention.
 "Typically," according to Reese, the segregation site "serves as a disciplinary block for those non-compliant detainees in Camps Five and Six.
 Discipline is administered through a process of reduced levels of privileges, and not by use of isolation or solitary confinement."
 It is not known when the prison sealed up the cells.
 Navy Vice Adm.
 Patrick Walsh, finding the camps compliant with the Geneva Conventions in February 2009, described it as "an open air facility with 24 individual adjoining steel mesh cells arranged in two parallel and equal rows similar to Camp 1."
 Opened: April 2008.
 Current detainee population: Undisclosed subset of Camp 5 population.